junxit/us-congress-bills-112/metadata.md

 - Sen. Inouye, Daniel K. [D-HI] (I000025)

+## Committees (1)

+- House — Committee on House Administration

 ## Actions

 - 2011-05-10 — Introduced in Senate
 - 2011-05-10 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S2850; text as passed Senate: CR S2850; text of measure as introduced: CR S2849)
 - 2011-05-10 — Submitted in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S2850; text as passed Senate: CR S2850; text of measure as introduced: CR S2849)
+- 2011-05-11 — Message on Senate action sent to the House.
+- 2011-05-11 — Received in the House.
+- 2011-05-11 — Referred to the House Committee on House Administration.